 Jump out of a plane; teach your mates how to be more deaf aware or do a fun run in fancy dress.
 Organise a signed song performance or hold a sponsored silence – when everyone has to be quiet, and you get people to pay for how long they can stay quiet!

 Or you can come up with your own ideas, just think about your favourite hobbies and activities!
 There are lots of ways for you, your friends, or family to do something different and help raise money for the National Deaf Children's Society.

 Remember, we can give you tips and support you with your fundraising.
 We can help you to plan your fundraising activities and think about lots of things like where you can do your fundraising, is it going to be at home, college or university, work

 Email [email protected] for more tips on how to fundraise.

 Your Local Offer will tell you all about what's available where you live.

 It brings together lots of information in one place, so it's easier to find out what local services and support are available for young people with special educational needs (SEN) and disabilities.
 These services include education, health and social care as well as social and leisure activities.

-If you have any difficulty finding your Local Offer, e-mail us or call our helpline on 0808 800 8880.
+If you have any difficulty finding your Local Offer, email us at [email protected] or call our helpline on 0808 800 8880.

 There will be loads of info on your Local Offer website like: